Lande21/RolandeU.github.io/README.md

 - Pray and had some H2O
 - Drink some water, Made the bed, and went to pee
 - Checked WhatsApp and brushed my teeth
-- Guasha my face and applyed moisturizer
+- Guasha my face for a mini and applyed moisturizer
 - i didnt psck anything i took water
 - Make breakfast/lunch of Chapati and umureti
 - LC took me to go to work